-Uses - Personnel services is 21% of budget and reflects the usual inflationary increase in salaries as discussed in previous expenditure section plus one additional seasonal position for the meter replacement and sidewalk programs.
-Materials & Services is 29% of budget and the decrease primarily reflects contract services associated with sludge assessment in FY 14-15.
-Capital Outlay is 32% of budget and reflects major capital improvement projects such as the Godfrey Park Outfall (\$1.9 million) and various infrastructure replacements.
+Uses - Personnel services is 22% of budget and reflects the usual inflationary increase in salaries as discussed in previous expenditure section plus two additional seasonal positions for the meter replacement and sidewalk programs.
+Materials & Services is 30% of budget and the decrease primarily reflects contract services associated with sludge assessment in FY 14-15.
+Capital Outlay is 29% of budget and reflects major capital improvement projects such as the Godfrey Park Outfall (\$1.9 million) and various infrastructure replacements.
 Debt Service is 6% of budget and reflects the debt service applicable to the Water Filtration Facilities (Capital One) and the Inflow and Infiltration (I&I) project (DEQ).
-Transfers is 12% of the budget and reflects the potential inter-fund loans associated with economic development and utility rate funds which cover costs associated with infrastructure replacement.
+Transfers is 12% of the budget and reflects the over costs associated with infrastructure replacement.